La7lou7/Developing-Data-Products-Semaine-3/README.md

 The rubric contains the following two questions:

 1)Does the web page feature a date and is this date less than two months before the date that you're grading this assignment?

-2)Is the web page a presentation and does it feature an interactive plot that appears to have been created with Plotly
+2)Is the web page a presentation and does it feature an interactive plot that appears to have been created with Plotly?
+Example Submissionsmoins
+Here's an extremely minimal passing example, but we hope your submission is much cooler!